-The 2017 N4CSGA Elections are just around the corner.
+We still have available Executive Board Positions for the 2020 -2021 academic year.
 Please make sure to review all of the following information if you are interested in running for a position on the Executive Board.

 What does N4CSGA stand for?

 As stated in the Preamble of the North Carolina Comprehensive Community College Student Government Association Constitution: “…in order to promote better student government; to promote better academic achievement; to serve the participating institutions as a common bond, whereby the institutions, in unity, present their common problems and practical solutions; to promote fellowship and the exchange of ideas for the advancement of our educational institutions; and to provide leadership training in the environment which permits the evaluation of wide range of problems and activities; we do ordain and establish this Constitution for the North Carolina Comprehensive Community College Student Government Association.”

 The N4CSGA is a student based and student run organization.
 It is made up of three parts, the General Delegation, the Executive Board, and the Advisory Council.

 The General Delegation is comprised of delegate “students” from each of the 58 community colleges currently registered with the N4CSGA.
 It is meant to be a networking and brainstorming group.
 The full General Delegation convenes twice a year, once in the fall at Fall Conference and once in the spring at Spring Conference.